igmhub/LaCE/docs/docs/users/archive.md

 ```python
 archive.get_testing_data(sim_label='mpg_central')
 ```
-where you can replace `sim_label` by any of the test simulation labels available in the archive.
-This will only load the fiducial snapshots without mean flux rescalings.
+where you can replace `sim_label` by any of the test simulation labels available in the archive (see [here](./Simulations_list.md)).
+This will only load the fiducial snapshots without mean flux rescalings. ¡

-## Key keywords in the archive
-The archive contains many keywords that can be used to access specific data.
-Here is a non-exhaustive list of the most important ones:

-- `sim_label`: The label of the simulation.
-It can be any of the test simulation labels available in the archive.
-- `z`: The snapshot redshift.
-- `ind_axis`: Indicates the axis along which the P1D is measured.
-It can be 0, 1, 2 or 'average'
-- `ind_rescaling`: The index of mean-flux rescaling of the P1D.
-- `val_scaling`: The value of mean-flux rescaling of the P1D.
-- `cosmo_params`: A dictionary containing the cosmological parameters of the simulation.
-- `p1d_Mpc`: The P1D in Mpc.
-- `k_Mpc`: The wavevector in Mpc.